tidyverse/tidyups/003-dplyr-radix-ordering.md

 (i.e. `"en"`), with the main difference being how case-sensitivity is treated, but this rarely makes a practical difference in a data analysis.

-The global option `dplyr.locale` has been provided as an “escape hatch” that should be used sparingly, as it has the potential to reduce reproducibility across R sessions.
-It has two main uses:

--   Quickly adapting an existing script to the new behavior of `arrange()` by overriding the locale at the top of the script to switch back to the previous behavior.
-In the long term, we suggest explicitly supplying `.locale` in all affected calls to `arrange()` instead.

--   Locally overriding the locale when `arrange()` is called from within a function that you don’t control.
-In this case, we recommend using `rlang::with_options()` to limit the scope in which the locale is overriden.

-Feedback has indicated that while a global option can decrease reproducibility between sessions, in this case the benefits of it outweigh the costs.

 On certain systems, stringi can be a difficult dependency to install.
 Because of this, this proposal recommends that stringi only be